-These 20 healthy ripe banana recipes will ensure you always have something to make with those extra browning bananas!
+These 20 healthy ripe banana recipes will ensure you always have something besides banana bread to make with those extra browning bananas!

 Last month we had a little shindig for my son’s second birthday.
 I went with a Curious George theme – we made pizzas with the kids a la “Curious George and the Pizza Party” and we had a banana split bar for dessert.
 I definitely overbought bananas, though, and a week later we had some browning ones sitting on our counter begging to be used.

 I set aside a bunch for smoothies, but still had quite a few to use up.
 Since I already had banana muffins stocked away in the freezer too, I needed something new.
 Something different than the traditional banana breads, banana muffins, smoothies, and nice creams (though all of those are awesome too!).